IDMNYU/DM-GY-6063-A-CreativeCoding-Fall-2017-Bennett/README.md

 • **Homework will be submitted in one of two places, depending on the assignment.
 Sketch Exercises and In-Class Challenges will be turned in via [OpenProcessing.org](https://www.openprocessing.org/class/56532).** Use code BC5E to join our class site there.
 Projects (multi-week assignments) will be turned in via GitHub.
 GitHub is a web hosting service that supports Git version control.
 It is more important than your resume, whether you are an artist or designer.
 It’s used largerly for software, but can be used for anything.
 It’s important to become familar with it, develop good habits (it’s like Time Machine, but better).
 See the assigned reading links for more information.

 • **Time** Time management is everything.
 You will need it to have reasonable accomplishments in this class.
 The material is cumulative.
-The readings are essential.
+The readings and videos are essential.
 Writing code is the only way to make progress and to fully synthesize the material.
 It becomes evident quite quickly.
 Develop excellent time management.
 You will need 8-12 hours outside of class to succeed.

 My personal favorite time management tools are [KanBan](https://leankit.com/learn/kanban/what-is-kanban/), [Ink and Volt Planner](https://inkandvolt.com/product/volt-planner/) (also available in undated), the [Pomodoro technique](http://lifehacker.com/productivity-101-a-primer-to-the-pomodoro-technique-1598992730), [Self Control](https://selfcontrolapp.com/)